 The Aspire programme is focused on enhancing players with potential above county level to create a sustainable succession of players into the England Development Programme (EDP) and offer a quality environment where the best players in a region can come together to train.

 Aspire players will be in contention, alongside the EDP players to represent England junior squads at European and World events.

 - Ten training days (plus two Aspire Team Championships training days)

 - Regional Closed (TBC)

 - Aspire Team Championships (July)

-Developed by the National Coaching Team and led by Chris Robertson, Head of Player Development, here is the selection criteria for Aspire:
+Developed by the National Coaching Team, here is the selection criteria for Aspire:

 - Has realistic potential to progress into EDP Potential with aspirations to play for England.

 - Has displayed a commitment to competing in the England junior tournament circuit.